ICAG Results: How to Check, Understand, and Act on Your Exam Results

 Read the Chief Examiner’s Report

-Published on icagh.org after each sitting, it often reveals exactly what the examiners saw in candidate scripts that did not reach 50% — the recurring errors, omissions, and weak technique that cost marks.
+Published on icagh.org after each sitting, it often reveals exactly what the examiners saw in scripts that did not reach 50%: the recurring errors, the omissions, and the weak technique that cost marks.

 Decide whether to request a script review

-If you genuinely believe your paper was marked incorrectly, particularly if you are close to the pass mark, you can apply to view your marked script for GHS 1,100 within one month of results release.
-This is covered in Section 7.
+If you genuinely believe a paper was marked incorrectly, particularly where you sat close to the pass mark, you can apply to view your marked script for GHS 1,100 within one month of release.
+Section 06 covers the process.

-Repeating the same study approach that did not work is the most common reason candidates fail the re-sit too.
-Identify what changes: different materials, more past-question practice under timed conditions, a structured tuition programme, or a targeted intervention course designed for re-sits.
+Repeating the study approach that did not work is the most common reason candidates fail the re-sit too.
+Decide what changes: different materials, more past-question practice under timed conditions, structured tuition, or a targeted intervention course built for re-sits.

 Register for the next sitting promptly

-If you need targeted support for a specific paper you have failed, MSL’s ICAG Tuition Programme is built for exactly that situation: intensive, focused preparation by senior tutors aimed at candidates who must pass a specific paper at the next sitting.
+If you need targeted support for a specific paper you have failed, the MSL ICAG Tuition Program is built for exactly that situation: intensive, focused preparation by senior tutors, aimed at candidates who must clear a named paper at the next sitting.

 How to request a script review

-If you believe your script was marked incorrectly — for example, you scored 47% on a paper you felt confident about — you can apply for permission to view your marked script.
+If you believe your script was marked incorrectly, for example a 47% on a paper you felt confident about, you can apply for permission to view your marked script.
 This is not a remark in the formal sense; ICAG does not automatically re-mark on request.
-It allows you to see how the examiner marked your paper and gives you grounds to appeal if there is a clear error.
+It lets you see how the examiner marked your paper, and gives you grounds to appeal if there is a clear error.

-Realistic expectations.
 Most script reviews confirm the original mark.
-ICAG’s marking is generally rigorous and quality-controlled.
-The value of a review is less often a mark change and more often a clear picture of where your answers fell short, which sharpens your re-sit preparation.
+ICAG marking is rigorous and quality-controlled.
+The value of a review is less often a mark change and more often a clear picture of where your answers fell short, which is exactly what sharpens the re-sit.

 When ICAG releases results